STEVE THURLOW.COM

 We return to the hotel late morning for some free time to wander in Nafplion or maybe lounge on the beach.

-Day 9: Saturday 11th- Nemea
+Day 10: Nemea

 This morning we will visit the site of Ancient Nemea, one of the locations of the classical games that were the basis for the modern Olympic Games.

 Late afternoon we return to the hotel.
 Evening is free.
+(B,L)

-Day 10: Sunday 12th- Epidavros, Corinth and Athens
+Day 11: Epidavros, Corinth and Athens

 After breakfast we check out of the hotel for the short drive to Epidavros.
 Here we visit the amazingly well preserved enormous open air theatre built in the 4th century BC.

 The original 34 rows were extended in Roman times by another 21 rows.
-The theatre is marveled for its exceptional acoustics, which permit almost perfect intelligibility of un amplified spoken word from the proscenium to all 15,000 spectators, regardless of their seating.
+The theatre is marveled for its exceptional acoustics, which permit almost perfect intelligibility of unamplified spoken word from the proscenium to all 15,000 spectators, regardless of their seating.

 We then head towards Athens stopping briefly to wonder at the Corinth canal that connects the Gulf of Corinth with the Saronic Gulf in the Aegean Sea.